 The short answer is – it depends.

 You have something to say, and you want people to hear it!
 It’s your opinion, and you don’t need licensing coverage to say what’s on your mind.
-However, talk radio is often accompanied by sound bits and music...
-Yep, you’ll want to make sure you’ve got coverage or have secured direct rights, even for just a single 30-second clip of a song!
+However, talk radio is often accompanied by sound bits and music.
+So, you’ll want to make sure you’ve got coverage or have secured direct rights, even for just a single 30-second clip of a song!

 Could you talk sports 24/7?
 You won’t need licensing coverage if you just discuss sports.
 But as with talk radio, clips from last night’s big game and even the occasional song often accompany sports radio.
 You’ll need to be sure you’re covered there.

-The most common type of content that gets broadcast on radio is music.
+The most common type of content that gets broadcast is music.
 Streaming music on the internet requires having the rights to both the composition and the sound recording.
-One is for the person(s) that composed the notes and lyrics, while the other is from the singer and musicians on the recording itself.
-Unless you’re playing royalty free music or you’ve secured direct rights to that music (from either the owner or those rights or their representative), you need licensing coverage to stream all your favorite songs.
+One is for the person(s) that composed the notes and lyrics, while the other is for the singer and musicians on the recording itself.
+Unless you’re playing royalty-free music or you’ve secured direct rights to that music (from either the owner of those rights or their representative), you need licensing coverage to stream all of your favorite songs.

 Where Does Live365 Come Into Play?

-By choosing Live365 to broadcast your station, you don’t need to worry about all those different licensing scenarios.
-We’ve arranged with the copyright representatives of both the composition and sound recordings to cover your content licensing needs for streaming your channel here in the U.S.!
+By choosing Live365 for your station, you don’t need to worry about all of those different licensing scenarios.
+We’ve arranged with the copyright representatives of both the composition and sound recordings to cover your content licensing needs for streaming your station in the U.S., U.K., Canada!

-Talk to us, we're here to help. email@example.com.
+Talk to us, we're here to help.
+Email us at firstname.lastname@example.org.

 Disclaimer: This blog post is not intended as legal advice.
 Please consult with qualified professionals if you have specific questions about copyrights and licensing.